davidusb-geek/emhass/docs/intro.md

 To run a command simply use the `emhass` command followed by the needed arguments.
 The available arguments are:
 - `--action`: That is used to set the desired action, options are: `perfect-optim`, `dayahead-optim` and `publish-data`
-- `--config`: Define path to the config.yaml file
+- `--config`: Define path to the config_emhass.yaml file (including the yaml file itself)
 - `--costfun`: Define the type of cost function, this is optional and the options are: `profit` (default), `cost`, `self-consumption`
 - `--log2file`: Define if we should log to a file or not, this is optional and the options are: `True` or `False` (default)

 For example, the following line command can be used to perform a day-ahead optimization task:
 ```
-emhass --action 'dayahead-optim' --config '/home/user/emhass' --costfun 'profit'
+emhass --action 'dayahead-optim' --config '/home/user/emhass/config_emhass.yaml' --costfun 'profit'
 ```
-Before running any valuable command you need to modify the `config.yaml` and `secrets.yaml` files.
+Before running any valuable command you need to modify the `config_emhass.yaml` and `secrets_emhass.yaml` files.
 These files should contain the information adapted to your own system.
 To do this take a look at the special section for this in the [documentation](https://emhass.readthedocs.io/en/latest/config.html).

 ## Home Assistant integration